Things You'll Need:

 Step 4

 Your keyboard will now function exactly like a Qwerty keyboard, even though the keys still have the Qwertz letters printed on them.
-You can place small stickers with the letters written or printed on them over the keys that are different between the two layouts.
-You can find a graphical layout of a Qwerty keyboard on Wikipedia, for reference (see Resources below).
+If you wish to change this, you can place small stickers with the letters written or printed on them, over the keys that are different between the two layouts.
+You can find a graphical layout of a Qwerty keyboard on Wikipedia, for reference (see resources section of this article).